nora-weisser/london/README.md

 # About Mentorship Programme

 Mentorship is a fantastic way to get support for your personal growth and career development.
-Within mentorship relationships,  individuals can experience mutually beneficial outcomes that extend to both their personal and professional lives.
-Engaging in mentorship offeers a chance to hone communication skills, broaden perspectives, and explore innovative approaches to various situations.
-Moreover, this collaborative journey allows both mentors and mentees to make significant leap in their career journey.
+Within mentorship relationships, individuals can experience mutually beneficial outcomes that extend to their personal and professional lives.
+Engaging in mentorship offers a chance to hone communication skills, broaden perspectives, and explore innovative approaches to various situations.
+Moreover, this collaborative journey allows mentors and mentees to make a significant leap in their career journey.

 Please, find more information on our [website](https://womenwhocode.github.io/london).